ArnoldDP/OStim-Community-Modlist/README.md

  * Community Shaders

 The performance focused profile.
-Uses Vivid Weathers (soon to be NAT SA), the Community Shaders suite, Vanilla HDR, SSS for Skins, Soft Shadows, Twilight, and soon in the next update your choice of several ReShade presets.
+Uses Vivid Weathers, Community Shaders, and an assortment of other mod.
+If you intend to use this profile I recommend the following settings for Vivid Weathers:

+1. Night Brightness: Clear

+2. Interior Brightness: Default

+3. Saturation: High

+3. Bloom: Low

+4. Contrast: High

+5. Sunlight: Ultra

+6. Moonlight: High

 ### Alternate Start

  I didn't go with the generic alternate start because, instead Realm of Lorkhan is used.
 Explore it a little bit and see what it has to offer!